-The American Studies major engages students in the study of the implications, possibilities, and challenges inherent in the simple question, What is America?
+The American Studies major engages students in the study of the implications, possibilities, and challenges inherent in the simple question, “What is America?”.
 America is a story that is firmly grounded and continually changing.
-Undergraduate majors and minors investigate how American societies form and fragment over time, how dreams are envisioned and embodied, how narratives are constructed and contested, how histories are written and rewritten.
+Undergraduate majors and minors investigate how American societies form and fragment over time, how dreams are envisioned and embodied, how narratives are constructed and contested, and how histories are written and rewritten.

 Learn more about one of our courses here:

-Majors in the American Studies Department who have a cumulative grade point average of 3.3 or higher and who wish to pursue a special program of independent research resulting in an Honors Thesis may undertake Honors work in American Studies.
+Majors in the American Studies Department with a cumulative grade point average of 3.3 or higher and who wish to pursue a special program of independent research resulting in an Honors Thesis may undertake Honors work in American Studies.
 The Honors Thesis, once approved by the candidate’s Honors Committee, qualifies the student to graduate “with honors” or “with highest honors.”
 Additionally, majors can develop a two-semester honors thesis project (AMST 691H and 692H or FOLK 691H and 692H) in consultation with an advisor.
 Students have received summer undergraduate research fellowships, earned research support and travel awards, and presented their work at the Annual Celebration of Undergraduate Research each spring.

 The Department of American Studies offers a seminar on Service Learning in America (AMST 398) and offers credits for approved internship projects (AMST 493).
 Students have learned about American studies by serving the community in museums, schools, social agencies, and other cultural institutions.

 The department awards Julia Preston Brumley Travel Scholarships to help fund international travel and study abroad.
 The Peter C. Baxter Memorial Prize is awarded annually to the outstanding senior majoring in American studies.